QuantLet/Styleguide-and-FAQ/Styleguide.md

 ```
 How to include the apostrophe character inside your text.
 Very important: use TWO single quotes signs ('') and NOT ONE double quote sign(") !
+After the parsing process this notation is automatically converted to the proper representation of the apostrophe character.

 #### Alternative ways of enumerations in metainfo.txt
 As mentioned above, there are different ways you can structure enumerations in YAML.